Is a Leaking Air Conditioner Dangerous?

 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll need an HVAC pro like Central Heating & Plumbing to fix an air conditioner coolant leak.
-In most instances, it may just be better to request air conditioning installation since Freon is costly.
-Manufacturing of this coolant was stopped in 2020 due to its harmful effects on the ozone layer.
+Freon is hazardous to your health if handled improperly, so you’ll need an HVAC professional like Central Heating & Plumbing to fix an air conditioner coolant leak.
+In many instances, it may just be better to schedule air conditioning installation since Freon is costly.
+Production of this coolant was halted in 2020 because of its damaging effects on the ozone layer.
 As a result, just limited recycled quantities are available.

-Trust Central Heating & Plumbing for Repairing Your Air Conditioner Leaks
+Contact Central Heating & Plumbing for Repairing Your Leaky Air Conditioner

-When it comes to air conditioning repair in New Castle, turn to the company your neighbors and friends trust.
-We’ve been known for our fast, friendly and affordable services since 1967.
-Contact us at 724-401-1843 to schedule your appointment today!
+When it comes to air conditioning repair in New Castle, go with the company your neighbors and friends depend on.
+We’ve been known for our quick, friendly and reasonable services since {year}.
+Contact us at 724-401-1843 to request your appointment now!